Health Insurance Coverage Gap: What Happens After You Leave Your Job?

 Common Questions About Losing Health Insurance

-Whether you lost your job due to the coronavirus or left to pursue a new direction, losing your health insurance can feel overwhelming.
+Whether you lost your job or left to pursue a new direction, losing your health insurance can feel overwhelming.
 Here are answers to a few common questions you might have:

 What are Qualifying Life Events?

-Qualifying Life Events (QLE) are big life occurrences called triggering life events that allow you to enroll in health insurance outside of the “normal” allowable time.
-There is a whole list of life events that can be applicable, but losing your employer health insurance due to a job loss or change, is typically an acceptable QLE.
+Qualifying Life Events (QLE) allow you to enroll in health insurance outside of the “normal” allowable time.
+There is a list of life events that can count, but losing your employer health insurance due to a job loss or change, is typically an acceptable QLE.

 You may have a QLE that allows you to enroll in health insurance during a Special Enrollment Period.
 Here are the important guidelines if you have recently lost employer health insurance: